|

 Second, anonymity creates a safe environment for all members.
 With everyone operating under the principle of anonymity, you can take comfort in knowing that your status as an alcoholic won’t be revealed unless you choose to share with others.
 This puts you in control of your recovery and your desire to stop drinking.

 Finally, anonymity creates an atmosphere of trust among AA members.
-When you trust your fellow AA group members, you’re more likely to be truthful with them.
-Telling the truth about your addiction is the first step to recovery.
+It reminds everyone that no one in a meeting is better than another, regardless of stature, differing opinions, or length of recovery.
+Everyone should be treated with respect.
+This helps create a safe environment for everyone.
+When you trust your fellow AA group members, you’re more likely to be truthful with them; and telling the truth about your addiction is the first step to recovery.

 What should I do if I see someone famous at an AA meeting?